 Many Catholic University students expanded their educational experience through outstanding summer internships in places like Paris, Cape Town, Dublin, Fairbanks, and New York.

-All first-year students admitted to the Studio Art and Art History majors are eligible to compete for the $20,000 Karen Laub-Novak Art and Faith Scholarship.
+All first-year students admitted to the Art & Design and Art History majors are eligible to compete for the $20,000 Karen Laub-Novak Art and Faith Scholarship.

 An alumnus of our music program recently unveiled portraits he completed of former deans of the music school.